 Towards the end of the 1980s, the family interests settled on the three sides of the business which remain today: retail; property, from land and buildings acquisitions over the years; and engineering, which grew under Hebden’s son, John’s efforts.

 In addition to John, Hebden and his wife Dorothy had two other children: Noel and Joy.
 Joy married Gerald Holbrow and their son, Marcus, is now Managing Director of HJ Knee Ltd, the parent company of the Knee family businesses.
-John’s son, Henry, along with his grandsons, Jonathan Knee and Richard Knee, are also directors of HJ Knee Ltd. The family is supported by fellow directors Ian Vidler and Andy Pickford.
+John’s son, Henry, along with his grandson Richard Knee, are also directors of HJ Knee Ltd. The family is supported by fellow directors Ian Vidler and Andy Pickford.

 Just as the generations before them, the Knee family today continue to invest in the Wiltshire region and, in particular, the communities surrounding Trowbridge and Malmesbury.
 The family businesses employ over 70 people, many of whom have been with Knees for many years.